DurgNomis-drol/ha_toyota/README.md

 Only Europe is supported right now.
 If you want to help add other regions, please open an issue over at [`mytoyota`](https://github.com/DurgNomis-drol/mytoyota).

-**Disclaimer: Features available dependents on your car model and year.**
+**Disclaimer: Features available depends on your car model and year.**

 ### Overview